'Positive U-turn': PM concedes PAC chairmanship to Shahbaz Sharif 'in the interest of democracy'

 Opposition walks out over Saad Rafique's production order

-Earlier, Sharif requested the speaker to issue production order of fellow PML-N leader Khawaja Saad Rafique, who was remanded to the National Accountability Bureau's (NAB) custody a day earlier as part of a probe into a housing scheme scam.
+Earlier, Sharif requested the speaker to issue a production order for fellow PML-N leader Khawaja Saad Rafique, who was remanded to the National Accountability Bureau's (NAB) custody a day earlier as part of a probe into a housing scheme scam.

-Speaker Qaiser said he would consult seek legal opinion from the law ministry on the issue but assured that "I will not let down this house."
+Speaker Qaiser said he would seek the legal opinion of the law ministry on the issue but assured that "I will not let this house down."

 Later in the session, Sharif's request was reiterated by Sadiq, who urged the Speaker to unilaterally issue Rafique's production order instead of seeking the law ministry's guidance.